 According to Jessie Hagen of U.S. Bank, 82% of small businesses fail due to poor cashflow management skills.
-In the SaaS industry, one potential barrier to reliable cashflow is the number of unsuccessful transactions, which can cost time and money to resolve - if they’re noticed at all.
+In the SaaS business model, one potential barrier to reliable cashflow and consistent payouts is the number of unsuccessful transactions, which can cost time and money to resolve - if they’re noticed at all.

 When trying to grow a SaaS organization at scale, the idea of manually checking every single transaction is impractical.
-The best solution is to implement a system which provides a complete overview of all your transactions, and allows for easy identification of any failed transactions which may have taken place - a solution such as the CardPointe platform provides this to businesses.
+The best solution is to implement a system that provides a complete overview of all your transactions and pricing plans, and allows for easy real-time identification of any failed transactions which may have taken place - a solution such as the CardPointe platform provides this to businesses.

 3. Collecting electronic payments across borders

-With SaaS companies offering their products to customers stationed around the world, finding a payment processing service which handles the regulations and preferences of different countries is an obvious challenge.
+With SaaS companies offering their products to customers stationed around the world, finding a global payment processing service that handles the regulations and preferences of different countries is an obvious challenge.

 4. Encryption and secure payments

-Despite surveys indicating that data stored in the cloud is safer than physical infrastructure, SaaS organizations continue to face a battle to ensure their products and customer data remain secure.
+SaaS organizations are in a continuous battle to secure their products and customer data online and in the cloud.
 This challenge also extends to the payment process for users.

 5. Churn reduction

-Although it varies from company to company, the average churn rate for a SaaS organization is between five and ten percent.
+Although it varies from company to company, the average churn rate for a subscription business is between five and ten percent.
 The main problem from a payment perspective is involuntary churn, where customers are lost because card details have expired or the payment process fails.